olivierdalang/SPCgeonode/README.md

-# SPCNode
+# spcgeonode

-SPCNode is a skeletton for Geonode deployement at SPC.
+spcgeonode is a skeletton for Geonode deployement at SPC.
 It makes it easy to deploy a customized version of Geonode.

 The setup should be usable for production.